RealityETH/subjectivocracy/whitepaper.md

 To provide time for social mechanisms to alert to incorrect branches, and also to limit the length of each chain and make it possible to traverse a chain without excessive gas use, a new branch can only be added to any given chain once in every 24-hour period.
 There is no limit to how many competing branches can be created within that 24-hour period, and the system is designed such that adding a competing branch does not result in any additional gas use to a participant unless the participant spends coins on it.
 Thus the height of the chain is limited to a maximum of one new set of facts per day, but it may have an arbitrary large number of parallel forks.

-A new branch point consists of a reference to the previous branch on top of which it builds, and a merkel root representing a merkel tree containing all the facts and judgements about which it makes claims.
+A new branch point consists of a reference to the previous branch on top of which it builds, and a merkle root representing a merkle tree containing all the facts and judgements about which it makes claims.
 It is assumed the actual data will be stored elsewhere, and the market will not value a branch whose data is not available.
 The actual storage location of the data is not managed by the Reality Token contract, although we would suggest either another Ethereum contract, if a high proportion of the data is expected to be needed to be read on-chain, or IPFS, if the need to read the data from the blockchain is unusual.

-The set of facts represented by a given merkel root can be arbitrarily large.
+The set of facts represented by a given merkle root can be arbitrarily large.
 If it is too large for market participants to verify, we would expect them to prefer an alternative branch that they were able to verify.

 Although branches can only be added daily, transfers of tokens down a chain can be made at any time and confirm in the normal Ethereum block interval.